Skip to content

 Our student leaders have played an invaluable role in driving these efforts forward.
 From creating detailed term summaries to capturing school highlights through photography and speaking with confidence during assemblies, their leadership has been integral to enhancing our collective school experience.
 Their dedication reminds us of the importance of empowering students with opportunities to lead, innovate, and engage.

 This term, I would also like to draw attention to a significant social issue that has sparked meaningful discussions within our learning community.
 The Netflix series Adolescence has ignited global debates about the impact of social media on young people, particularly adolescent boys.
-The series explores the consequences of online exposure to harmful content, such as violent misogynistic narratives, and highlights the importance of parental supervision in mitigating these risks.
+The series explores the consequences of online exposure to harmful content, such as violent misogynistic narratives, and the importance of parental supervision in mitigating these risks.

 As families and educators, we share the responsibility of guiding young people through these challenges.
 Experts recommend fostering open discussions about their online experiences, focusing on how those interactions shape their perspectives on gender roles, masculinity, and social norms.
 Modelling balanced online habits, minimising screen time, and encouraging face-to-face connections are vital steps in promoting a healthier, more thoughtful relationship with technology.